- Aug 12, 2025

 Route options for travelling to the Mahakaleshwar temple from Delhi

-You can choose your preferred route to the Mahakaleshwar temple in Ujjain by road from Delhi.
-The following are cited below: go through the respective ones accordingly.
+You can choose your preferred route to the Mahakaleshwar temple in Ujjain from Delhi by road.
+The following are cited below; go through them accordingly.

-• NE4 Highway: This well-maintained route offers multiple stops for breaks.
-It further passes through Gurugram, Alawa, and Kota.
+- NE4 Highway: This well-maintained route offers multiple rest stops.
+It further passes through Gurugram, Alwar, and Kota.

-• Agra-Bombay National Highway: After exiting Agra, this route can be taken.
+- Agra-Bombay National Highway: After exiting Agra, take this route.
 You will then proceed towards Kota and eventually reach Ujjain.

 Travel to the Mahakaleshwar Temple by train from Delhi